BRACKETS-by-TRIAD/verifications/README.md

     ->middleware('verifications.verify:money-withdraw');
 ```

 Method `moneyWithdrawForm` will display the blade view with the form that will perform the POST to `/{account}/money-withdraw` on submit.
+But User is verified ahead, in the GET route, so his UX will be smooth.

 Tip: you can of course add middleware to the whole group of routes:
 ```